 - A list of all people who have a beneficial interest in the company to be created, and in the parent company.

 Opening this bank account can take 3 to 5 weeks and the process can be long-winded.
 From our experience, the requirements can vary from bank to bank depending on the bank’s commercial strategy.

 Some banks are sensitive to “business centres” hosting many unsavory entities as they have caused them problems in the past.
 Therefore, their policy is now to immediately turn down all applications from such centres.

-Lucky, having been successfully operating in France for more than 30 years, we have been endorsed by the government and are considered a reliable and trusted company.
+Luckily, having been successfully operating in France for more than 30 years, we have been endorsed by the government and are considered a reliable and trustworthy company.
 We are also based just off the Champs-Élysées, in the heart of Paris’ reputable 8th arrondissement.
-For both of these reasons, being domiciled at our office and chosing us to prepare and present your application to the bank will greatly improve the likelihood of the bank approving your application.
-If you would like to domicile your branch to be here at our offices, take a look at our service : Opening a business establishment in France.
+For both of these reasons, being domiciled at our office and choosing us to prepare and present your application to the bank will greatly improve the likelihood of the bank approving your application.
+If you would like to domicile your branch at our offices, take a look at our service : Opening a business establishment in France.